CORIU/Milestone/README.md

 # My Projects

-#Step 1: Write a function that can print out a board.
-Set up your board as a list,
-# where each index 1-9 corresponds with a number on a number pad, so you get a 3 by 3 board representation.

 def display_board(board):
     print('   |   |')
     print(' ' + board[7] + ' | ' + board[8] + ' | ' + board[9])